juanzamorai/intracluster-filtering/README.md

 ## Installation Instructions

-It is necessary to use Python <div style="background-color: yellow; padding: 5px; border-radius: 5px; display: inline-block;">
-  <strong>Versión 3.10.14</strong>
-</div> for the installation and proper functioning of the library.
+It is necessary to use Python **Versión 3.10.14** for the installation and proper functioning of the library.

 ### Step 1: Create a New Environment